AmnaAbd/AmnaAbd/README.md

-Hi, I'm [AmnaAbd](https://amnaabd.github.io/Profile/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, I'm [AmnaAbd](https://amnaabd.github.io/Profile/), a passionate self-taught full stack web developer and a freelance software engineer from Tunisia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
   <br />